fiolj/sparta/doc/Section_howto.rst

 The union of (1) unsplit cells that are in the flow region (not entirely interior to a surface object) and (2) flow region portions of cut cells and (3) sub cells is the entire flow region of the simulation domain.
 These are the only kinds of child cells that store particles.
 Split cells and unsplit cells interior to surface objects have no particles.

-Every parent and child cell is assigned an ID by SPARTA.
-These IDs can be output in integer or string form by the :ref:`command-dump`, using its *id* and *idstr* attributes.
+Child cell IDs can be output in integer or string form by the :ref:`command-dump`, using its *id* and *idstr* attributes.
 The integer form can also be output by the :ref:`compute property/grid <command-compute-property-grid>`.

-Here is how the grid cell ID is computed and stored by SPARTA.
-Say the 1st level grid is a 10x10x20 sub-division (2000 cells) of the root cell.
-The 1st level cells are numbered from 1 to 2000 with the x-dimension varying fastest, then y, and finally the z-dimension slowest.
-Now say the 374th (out of 2000, 14 in x, 19 in y, 1 in z) 1st-level cell has a 2x2x2 sub-division (8 cells), and consider the 4th 2nd-level cell (2 in x, 2 in y, 1 in z) within the 374th cell.
+Here is how a grid cell ID is computed by SPARTA, either for parent or child cells.
+Say the level 1 grid is a 10x10x20 sub-division (2000 cells) of the root cell.
+The level 1 cells are numbered from 1 to 2000 with the x-dimension varying fastest, then y, and finally the z-dimension slowest.
+Now say the 374th (out of 2000, 14 in x, 19 in y, 1 in z) level 1 cell has a 2x2x2 sub-division (8 cells), and consider the 4th level 2 cell (2 in x, 2 in y, 1 in z) within the 374th cell.
 It could be a parent cell if it is further sub-divided, or a child cell if not.
 In either case its ID is the same.
-The rightmost 11 bits of the integer ID are encoded with
+The rightmost 11 bits of the integer ID are encoded with 374.
-374.
 This is because it requires 11 bits to represent 2000 cells (1 to 2000) at level 1.
 The next 4 bits are used to encode 1 to 8, specifically 4 in the case of this cell.
 Thus the cell ID in integer format is 4*2048 + 374 = 8566.
 In string format it will be printed as 4-374, with dashes separating the levels.

 Note that a child cell has the same ID whether it is unsplit, cut, or split.
 Currently, sub cells of a split cell also have the same ID, though that may change in the future.

-The number of hierarchical levels a SPARTA grid can contain is limited to whether all cell IDs can be encoded in an integer.
-By default cell IDs are stored in 32-bit integers.
-64-bit integers can be used if SPARTA is compiled with the -DSPARTA_BIGBIG option, as explained in :ref:`start-steps-build-make`.

-For 32-bit cell IDs if every level uses a 2x2x2 sub-division which requires 4 bits (to store values from 1 to 8), then a grid can have 7 levels.
-For 64-bit cell IDs, 15 levels could be defined.

 The :ref:`command-create-grid`, :ref:`command-balance-grid`, and :ref:`command-fix-balance` determine the assignment of child cells to processors.
 If a child cell is assigned to a processor, that processor owns the cell whether it is an unsplit, cut, or split cell.
 It also owns any sub cells that are part of a split cell.

-Depending on how they the commands are used, the child cells assigned to each processor will either be "clumped" or "dispersed".
+Depending on which assignment options in these commands are used, the child cells assigned to each processor will either be "clumped" or "dispersed".

 Clumped means each processor's cells will be geometrically compact.
 Dispersed means the processor's cells will be geometrically dispersed across the simulation domain and so they cannot be enclosed in a small bounding box.